razgarabedi/Forumify/README.md

 yarn dev
 ```

 This command starts the Next.js development server, typically on `http://localhost:9002` (as configured in `package.json`).
 Open this URL in your web browser to view the application.
+The database tables will be initialized automatically on the first run if they don't exist.

 ## Getting Started